alzwded/JakMuse/README.md

 TODO
 ====

-Use higher resolution timer because SDL's insists it's at 10ms.
-Basically import the timer from the JakVM project.
+~~Use higher resolution timer because SDL's insists it's at 10ms.
+Basically import the timer from the JakVM project.~~ DONE

 Figure out how one can do real-time signal composition so that one may compose a square wave, a triangle wave and a sine wave of different frequencies without obtaining white noise.